The sequel to HEART of CRUELTY is set in Dublin in 1849. William Doughty and Jane Verity meet again.

 The mid 1840’s saw the Great Famine in Ireland, accompanied by famine fever (typhoid and typhus).
 1847 was the worst famine year (Black ’47), but in 1849 Ireland also suffered a cholera pandemic.
 During this time, the practice and teaching of medicine in Dublin was in a golden age when hospitals were developing from mere holding institutions for the destitute sick to become centres of excellence where medical treatment advanced.
 Doctors came from all over Europe to Dublin to learn.

 Millions of people died or left Ireland during the Famine.
 The potato crop failures were accompanied by large-scale rural evictions.
 Landowners were taxed according to the number of tenants, so that even tenants who were up to date with their rent represented a financial burden which they would not support.
 Their bailiffs carried out brutal evictions, burning roofs off cottages to make them uninhabitable.
 They left whole families dying of cold, starvation and disease in makeshift shelters, in ditches by the road, or, if able to make the journey, in the big cities: Dublin, Cork and Limerick, in what were considered to be the worst slums in Europe.
-During all this, huge quantities of meat and grain continued to be exported by the landowners to Britain.
+During all this, huge quantities of meat and grain continued to be exported by the landowners, under armed guard, to Britain.
 This is why the famine was far more than a natural disaster, and is often argued to have been a form of genocide, or ‘genoslaughter’.